 The National Assessment of Educational Progress (NAEP) economics assessment results present a broad view of how well our nation’s twelfth-grade students understand economics and the workings of domestic and international economics.
 Results are available at grade 12 in 2012 and in 2006 when the first NAEP economics assessment was administered.
 The most recent economics assessment was given in 2012 to approximately 10,900 students in grade 12.

-The NAEP economics assessment measures how well twelfth-graders understand economics and markets, the benefits and costs of economics interaction and interdependence, and the choices people make regarding limited resources.
+The NAEP economics assessment measures how well twelfth-graders understand market economy, national economy, international economy, the benefits and costs of economics interaction and interdependence, and the choices people make regarding limited resources.
 The economics framework outlines what economics knowledge and skills students should have to reach Basic, Proficient, and Advanced achievement.
-Survey questionnaires, administered to students, teachers, and school administrators who participate in an economics assessment, are used to collect and report contextual information about students’ learning experience in and out of the classroom.
+The economics assessment is administered as a digtally based assessment.
+Survey questionnaires, administered to students, teachers, and school administrators who participate in an economics assessment, are used to collect and report contextual information about students’ K-12 education and learning experience in and out of the classroom.

-Item maps illustrate how economics knowledge and skills correspond to the NAEP achievement levels.
-Item maps answer the question, "What assessment questions were likely to be answered correctly by students performing at the
+Item maps illustrate how specific economics knowledge and skills correspond to different NAEP achievement levels.
+Item maps answer the question, "What does it mean for students to be at

 NAEP Advanced in terms of what they know and can do?"